Liquid handling robot: Modularity

 Liquid handling robots can be customized using different add-on modules such as centrifuges, PCR machines, colony pickers, shaking modules, heating modules and others.
 Some liquid handling robots utilize Acoustic Liquid Handling (also known as acoustic droplet ejection or ADE) which uses sound to move liquids without the traditional pipette or syringe.

-Control Software

-Control software, either on a connected computer, or integrated into the system itself, allows the user to customize the liquid handling procedures and transfer volumes.

 Quality Control

 One of the challenges in using automated liquid handlers, or liquid handling robots, is in verifying the proper function of the device.
 Liquid handling operations, performed by these automated systems, can fail due to clogged pipette tips, failed solenoid valves, damaged labware, operator error and many other reasons.
 A variety of methods exist for performing quality control of liquid dispensing on automated platforms including gravimetric, fluorescent and colorimetric measurements.
 In addition to manual quality control methods, technologies have been developed which allow for the automated monitoring of quality control of liquid handling robots.